Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 This is the number 1 luxury option when visiting Ninh Binh and if you’re budget allows it is very nice indeed.

 The multiple vegan options for breakfast, dinner and room service meant we certainly didn’t go hungry when we stayed.
+The ‘Caramel Tofu’ hotpot was particularly tasty.

 It was the perfect place to relax after a day exploring the surrounding natural beauty, here is the full review of our stay at Emeralda Resort Ninh Binh.

-Ok, not vegan but it deserves a mention because it was so amazingly beautiful!
+This place deserves a mention because it was so amazingly beautiful!

 We would highly recommend a boat trip here instead of Trang An which was so busy and over crowded it kind of ruined the vibe for us.